Quest Magazine - Home

 • National General Certificate in Occupational Health and Safety

-• International General Certificate in Occupational Health and Safety
+• International General Certificate in Occupational Health and Safety: Focuses on global health and safety standards and practices.

-• Health and Safety Management for Construction (International) (Certificate)
+• Health and Safety Management for Construction (International) Certificate: Provides an international perspective on construction health and safety management.

 For NEBOSH contact details, see ‘Useful info’.